 Administer funds and property resulting from state forfeiture actions in accordance with established state and federal law, regulations, directives, guidelines and standard operating procedures.

-Nothing contained herein shall infringe upon or limit the duty and authority of the Director of Police to act to provide for the health, safety and welfare of the municipality in an emergency through special emergency directives pursuant to the provisions of N.J.S.A.
+Nothing contained herein shall infringe upon or limit the duty and authority of the Chief of Police to act to provide for the health, safety and welfare of the municipality in an emergency through special emergency directives pursuant to the provisions of N.J.S.A.
 40A:14-118 and 40A:14-146.9.